garvita-tiwari/sizer_dataset/README.md

     python vis_data/visualise_registration.py --scan=<subjectid>/<scanid>

-#### Using scans and registrations

-    Align scan, using visualise_registration/align_scan, before comparing scan and corresponding registrations.
+Note: Before using/comparing scans and registrations, align scan, using align_scan() in visualise_registration.py

+### Evaluate registration

+    python vis_data/visualise_registration.py --scan=<subjectid>/<scanid>

+If you have your own code/method for scan registrations, we here provide a code to evaluate the quality of registration.
 ## Others

 We here provide code for using/evaluating SIZER dataset for various tasks such as 3D reconstruction from images, scan fitting etc.